Gigas002/software-and-services/README.md

 For more minor tweaks please see the [minor-linux-tweaks](minor-linux-tweaks.md) file in this repo

+### Wayland compositors

+Outdated, but worth reading: [awesome-wayland-1](https://github.com/natpen/awesome-wayland)

+I tried [kwinft](https://gitlab.com/kwinft/kwinft) project and it doesn't seem to be stable at all, at least on my machine.
+So i looked up for moar on arch wiki and found out about awesome `hyprland` tiling compositor.
+Almost all this section is about awesome stuff for this compositor to run:

+- [hyprland](https://github.com/hyprwm/Hyprland) -- a highly customizable dynamic tiling Wayland compositor.
+Read it's [docs](https://wiki.hyprland.org/Getting-Started/Master-Tutorial/) and [arch wiki](https://wiki.archlinux.org/title/Hyprland) for more info ob troubleshooting and configurations
+- [hyprland-dotfiles](https://github.com/taylor85345/hyprland-dotfiles) -- set of configs and themes for fast start with `hyprland`.
+Installation info in repo's readme.
+I will probably use my own configs and publish them in this repo, when I'll finally migrate to `hyprland`
+- [hyprV4](https://github.com/SolDoesTech/HyprV4) -- `hyprland` installation script for clean `arch` distro
+- [awesome-hyprland](https://github.com/hyprland-community/awesome-hyprland) -- list of awesome tools for `hyprland`.
+I won't list tools, that are already listed there
+- [hyprland community tools](https://github.com/orgs/hyprland-community/repositories) -- list of tools, not listed in `awesome-hyprland`, but highly usable

 ## Routers firmware

 Read [this article](https://www.privacyguides.org/router/).
 I don't use custom firmware because my router isn't supported by these systems yet.
 If you're lucky to have one of these and you're a proton user, you can configure your router to force all connections through ProtonVPN, see detailed guide [here](https://protonvpn.com/support/installing-protonvpn-on-a-router/).